bitcoremgv/codes/codesey/keys/keys/docs/networks.md

 # Networks
-Bitcore provides support for the main megavolatility network as well as for `testnet3`, the current test blockchain.
+Bitcore provides support for the main megavolatility network  livenetmgv  as well as for `testnetmgv`, the current test blockchain.
 We encourage the use of `Networks.livenet` and `Networks.testnet` as constants.
 Note that the library sometimes may check for equality against this object.
 Please avoid creating a deep copy of this object.

 The `Network` namespace has a function, `get(...)` that returns an instance of a `Network` or `undefined`.
-The only argument to this function is some kind of identifier of the network: either its name, a reference to a Network object, or a number used as a magic constant to identify the network (for example, the value `0` that gives megavolatility addresses the distinctive `'1'` at its beginning on livenet, is a `0x6F` for testnet).
+The only argument to this function is some kind of identifier of the network: either its name, a reference to a Network object, or a number used as a magic constant to identify the network (for example, the value `14` that gives megavolatility addresses the distinctive `'M'` at its beginning on livenet, and       that is a `u` for testnet ).

 ## Regtest